andreasvarga/MatrixEquations.jl/README.md

    * **sylvsys**	 Solution of the Sylvester system of matrix equations AX+YB = C, DX+YE = F.
    * **dsylvsys**	 Solution of the dual Sylvester system of matrix equations AX+DY = C, XB+YE = F.

-The above general solvers of Lyapunov and Sylvester equations rely on a rich set of specialized solvers for real or complex matrices in appropriate Schur forms.
+The above general solvers of Lyapunov and Sylvester equations rely on a set of specialized solvers for real or complex matrices in appropriate Schur forms.
 For testing purposes, a set of solvers for Sylvester equations has been implemented, which employ the Kronecker-product expansion of the equations.
 These solvers are not recommended for large order matrices.
 A complete list of implemented functions is available [here](https://sites.google.com/site/andreasvargacontact/home/software/matrix-equations-in-julia).

 ## Future plans
 The collection of tools will be extended by adding new functionality, such as the solution of stable Lyapunov equations directly for the Cholesky factors of the solutions, computation of condition number estimators for Lyapunov and Sylvester equations, etc.